hadyshahh/Speech-Recognition-Indian-Accent/README.md

 **Indic TTS Project:** Downloaded 50+ GB of Indic TTS voice DB from Speech and Music Technology Lab,  IIT Madras, which comprises of 10000+ spoken sentences from 20+ states (both Male and Female native speakers)

 https://www.iitm.ac.in/donlab/tts/index.php

-You can also record your own audio or let the ebook reader apps read a document.
-But I found it is insufficient to train such a heavy model.
-Then I requested support of IIT Madras, Speech Lab who kindly granted access to their Voice database.

 ## DNN Custom Models for Speech Recognition: